Locations:

 How does trypophobia affect a pitted keratolysis diagnosis?

 If you have a fear of patterns with a lot of holes (trypophobia), a pitted keratolysis diagnosis can be a trigger for your fear.
-Visit your healthcare provider if you experience anxiety related to your phobia, as well as symptoms of pitted keratolysis.
-Your healthcare provider will offer treatment to make the bacteria that cause pits in your feet go away, which will ease your fear.
+Visit a healthcare provider if you experience anxiety related to your phobia, as well as symptoms of pitted keratolysis.
+They’ll offer treatment to make the bacteria that cause pits in your feet go away, which will help ease your fear.

 What is the difference between pitted keratolysis and athlete’s foot?